CANewbould/OE4OOP/README.md

 ## The project described

 The project sets out a template, through a small number of examples.
 A modular approach is adopted throughout, as this seems the most educative.
 A "class" module (extension *e*) is created and illustrated via a corresponding example (extension *ex*).
 The means of establishing inheritance are exemplified.
 Illustrations are included of constructors, and routine overriding and overloading.
-Each module is extensively documented via comment lines; indeed the library modules can be used to generate html documentation using a [E2CR](https://sourceforge.net/projects/e2cr/) - document-extraction tool.
+Each module is extensively documented via comment lines; indeed the library modules can be used to generate html documentation using a document-extraction tool - [E2CR](https://sourceforge.net/projects/e2cr/).
 To appreciate the approach it is more informative to study this comment than to simply run the example programs.

 ### Illustrations